teds-tech-talks/n8n-community-leaderboard/about.md

 - Past month results are calculated on the first day of the following month
 - Once calculated, past challenge results are fixed and will not change

+### Important Notes
+- The date of workflow creation may differ from its publication date
+- We rely on data provided by n8n and cannot guarantee that new data is updated without delay
+- We strive to ensure the most accurate results possible based on the available data

 ## Community-Led Initiative

 The n8n Creators Leaderboard is a community-led project.
 We strive to maintain transparency, fairness, and accuracy in our rankings and presentations.
 If you have any questions, suggestions, or concerns, please don't hesitate to reach out.